Tutorials

 host/openaiserver

-): A server that implements the OpenAI API interface and connects to Google’s Vertex AI for model inference.host/cliGCP
+): A server that implements the OpenAI API interface and connects to Google’s Vertex AI for model inference.
+Includes the modern AgentFlow web UI for interactive chat.host/cliGCP

 directory contains various MCP-compatible tools: